google-github-actions/auth/README.md

 regardless of the authentication mechanism.

 -   `project_id`: (Optional) Custom project ID to use for authentication and exporting into other steps.
-If unspecified, the project ID will be extracted from the Workload Identity Provider or the Service Account Key JSON.
+If unspecified, we will attempt to extract the project ID from the Workload Identity Provider, Service Account email, or the Service Account Key JSON.
+If this fails, you will need to specify the project ID manually.

 -   `create_credentials_file`: (Optional) If true, the action will securely generate a credentials file which can be used for authentication via gcloud